 - Appropriate revision during the Easter and summer half-term breaks is essential – please make holiday plans accordingly.

-- A2 Drama practical examinations typically take place during the first half of the spring term.
+- A level Drama practical examinations typically take place during the spring term.

 - Language oral examinations typically take place in the second half of the spring term and continue into the first half of the summer term.